Sun-Licheng/WSeg-MVSNet/README.md

 ```

 The code is tested with Python == 3.7, PyTorch == 1.8.10 and CUDA == 11.3 on NVIDIA Quadro P5000(
-Here, we extend our sincere appreciation to the Multimedia Laboratory at Beijing University of Technology and the 15th Research Institute of China Electronics Corporation for providing invaluable computing resources.).
+Here, we extend our sincere appreciation to the Multimedia Laboratory at Beijing University of Technology for providing invaluable computing resources.).
 We recommend you to use [anaconda](https://www.anaconda.com/) to manage dependencies.
 You may need to change the torch and cuda version in the `requirements.txt` according to your computer.
 ```
 conda create -n WSeg-MVSNet python=3.7 conda activate WSeg-MVSNet